robinandeer/puzzle/docs/about/contributing.md

 	$ invoke coverage
 	```

 9. Submit a pull request through the GitHub website.
 I would encourage you to submit your pull request early in the process.
-This makes it easier to maintain an overview of current development and opens up for continous discussion.
+This makes it easier to maintain an overview of current development and opens up for continuous discussion.

 ## Pull Request Guidelines